Xelanybor/Xelanybor/README.md

 Hi!
 My name is Alex, and I am awful at introductions.
 I'm here to write bad code and make bad music, and I'm all out of bad music.

-I have a BSc in Computer Science and Pure Mathematics, and am currently doing an Honours in Computer Science at UCT.
+I have a BSc in Pure Mathematics, and an Honours in Computer Science.

 I'm driven by my curiosity, and work best when thrown into the deep end.
 I love working on anything that forces me to grow and learn new things.